+Heart disease can impact anyone.
 According to the Centers for Disease Control and Prevention, one in four deaths is caused by heart disease.
 Heart disease is the leading cause of death for both men and women.
 But did you know heart disease is different in women?
-In a recent podcast Ashley Simmons, MD, a non-invasive cardiologist at The University of Kansas Health System and director of the Adelaide C. Ward Women's Heart Program talked about heart disease and how it manifests differently in women than men.
+You’re listening to the Heart Health podcast presented by The University of Kansas Health System.

 Dr. Ashley Simmons: I'm Dr. Ashley Simmons.
 I'm a non-invasive cardiologist at The University of Kansas Health System.
 I'm the director of the Adelaide C. Ward Women's Heart Program.